Van life: Why a cast iron pot has a place in your road trips

 3. It aligns with a different idea of travel

-4. It invites you to cook outdoors
+4. It invites outdoor cooking

 As soon as you find a spot where you can truly settle down, cooking outdoors completely changes the travel experience.